kiwijuice56/gd-mobile-physiology/addons/gd-mobile-physiology/README.md

 A library that processes smartphone data into physiological signals, such as heart and breathing rate.

 ## Installation
-Note: This project requires the Mono version of Godot (last tested on version `4.2.2.stable.mono`).
+Note: This project requires the Mono version of Godot (last tested on version `4.3.stable.mono`).
 1) Copy the `addons/gd-mobile-physiology/` folder into your project's `addons` folder.
 2) Include the `Accord.NET` dependency in your build settings:
-	- (If your project DOES NOT have a `.csproj` file): Copy `heart-rate-sensor.csproj` from the download folder into the root of your project.
+	- (If your project DOES NOT have a `.csproj` file): Copy the `heart-rate-sensor.csproj` and `heart-rate-sensor.sln` files from the download folder into the root of your project.
 Update `dotnet/project/assembly_name` in Project Settings to `heart-rate-sensor` and reload the project.
 	- (If your project DOES have a `.csproj` file): Add the following dependency into the `Project` block of your `.csproj` file:
 ```